mjbrusso/AudioPlayer/README.md

         PAUSED = 2
         CLOSED = 3
   ```
+  **Important**: Currently, `playaudio` does not automatically change the state from PLAYING to STOPPED when playback ends.

 - `duration` : *float* <br>
   Gets the duration of the track, in seconds.